Ribbon graphs and bialgebra of Lagrangian subspaces: Miscellaneous

 The original motivation for defining the bialgebra of chord diagrams was the study of Vassiliev knot invariants.
 Chord diagrams correspond to singular knots, i.e., knots with finitely many transverse simple self-intersections (these are the elements of the main stratum of the discriminant set for the space of knots).
 The four-term relation then comes from different ways to resolve a triple intersection in singular knots, and the finite-type knot invariants are linear functions on the bialgebra of chord diagrams.
 Similarly, the graph bialgebra can also be used for constructing such invariants (\cite{CDM}, \cite{LZ05}).

 There is another topological object similar to knots: plane curves.
 The study of their invariants began with V.~Arnold's paper \cite{Arnold93}.
 These are oriented real plane curves, possibly with finitely many transversal self-intersections.
 Their invariants can be studied in a way similar to Vassiliev knot invariants; the main stratum of the discriminant for them consists of plane curves with finitely many \emph{self-tangencies} of quadratic type.
 Each self-tangency can be either direct, where the velocity vectors of the curve at the self-tangency point have the same direction, or inverse, where they point in different directions.
 Thus, a plane curve gives us a \emph{framed} chord diagram, with even/odd framing corresponding to direct and inverse self-tangencies, respectively.
-For them one can carry out more or less the same program as in the case of knots, defining Vassiliev moves, four-term relation etc.; see \cite{Goryunov98} for details.
-However, as it was discussed in \cite{Lando06}, the chord diagrams modulo these relations are not known to have a bialgebra structire.
+For them one can carry out more or less the same program as in the case of knots, defining Vassiliev moves, four-term relation etc.; see \cite{Goryunov98} for details. {However (see the discussion in~\cite{Lando06}), for a certain time it was supposed that the {framed} chord diagrams modulo these relations do not form a bialgebra.
+And indeed, it was shown recently by Ilyutko and Manturov in~\cite{IlyutkoManturov15}.}

 In a similar way each \emph{multicomponent} plane curve with self-tangencies gives rise to a ribbon graph.
 However, a problem arises while trying to define Morse perestroikas in such a way that they would bring a smooth multicomponent plane curve into another smooth multicomponent plane curve from the main stratum (i.e., with quadratic self-tangencies).
 We would expect a Morse perestroika to switch the branches in a neighborhood of a self-tangency point, as shown on Fig.~\ref{fig:curve_perestroika}, but this operation would bring a quadratic self-tangency into a cubic one, and the latter curve is not in the main discriminant stratum.